sithmel/jsonaut/README.md

 JSONaut allows to work with JSON as streams, without the need to load them in memory.
 It converts them into a sequence of path/value pairs (using iterables) and offers a lot of features to manipulate that sequence and returns it as object or as a new stream.

-It is minimal (only 1 small dependency) but work well with other libraries.
+It is minimal (only 1 small dependency) but works well with other libraries.
 It is designed for both server and client.

 ## Examples

+### Parsing a subset of a JSON
 In this example I filter a stream to build an object that contains only the data required.
 See the [benchmarks](#benchmarks).
 ```js
 import fs from "fs"